unconed/shadergraph/README.md

 Caveats
 ---

+ * Use `shadergraph.visualize(…)` to inspect broken graphs and find missing/wrongg connections.
  * Preprocessing directives like `#ifdef` and `#define` are ignored, but do pass through.
 Be careful when using them.
 Consider using snippets and/or callbacks instead.
- * Structs are untested, as I don't really need them.
+ * Structs are not supported, `glsl-parser` seems to choke on them.
+Array types are probably a bit buggy still.

 Manual Use
 ---